aronwc/mlsm/papers/schulz13multi/aculotta.md

 ####Related Papers####
 - Hale, S., and Gaffney, D. 2012.
 Where in the world are you?
 Geolocation and language identification in Twitter.
 In Proceedings of ICWSM’12, 518–521.
   - The present paper combines many more indicators besides simply evidence from the location field.
+- Cheng, Z.; Caverlee, J.; and Lee, K. 2010.
+You Are Where You Tweet : A Content-Based Approach to Geo-locating Twitter Users.
+In Proceedings of CIKM ’10, 759–768.
+  - The present paper does not use only the text of the tweet.